MeerMusik/LinuxScripts/README.md

 2. For Questions: Click on the Button "New Issue" and use the "Question" Form to create a new Issue marked as Question: https://github.com/MeerMusik/LinuxScripts/issues/
 3. eMail: Bug Report.
 MailTo Link: [Opens your eMail Program](mailto:gitrepos@oliverniebuhr.de?subject=LinuxScripts-Bug-Report)
 4. eMail: Question.
 MailTo Link: [Opens your eMail Program](mailto:gitrepos@oliverniebuhr.de?subject=LinuxScripts-Question)
-5. Contact me on Twitter: https://twitter.com/MeerMusik
+5. Contact me on Mastodon: https://mastodon.social/@MeerMusik
+6. Contact me on Twitter (now called 'X'): https://x.com/MeerMusik
-6. Contact Form on my personal Website (German): https://oliverniebuhr.de/kontakt
+7. Contact Form on my personal Website (German): https://oliverniebuhr.de/kontakt

 Remember that Tweets are always public!
 Everyone can read what you write!
 If you need to send Personal Infos, send me a Direct Message!